 For $150 million, ABB put a lock on its leadership position atop China’s robot automation movement as well as positioned itself for a shot at leadership atop China’s smart factory program.

 Shanghai will be ABB’s showcase on how to do both.

 Pioneering the next-gen factory

 As Bloomberg noted, ABB’s Shanghai smart factory “capitalizes on China’s rising consumption and aspiration to transform into a technology pioneer.”
-This new factory, remarked Ulrich Spiesshofer, the company’s CEO, will set out to “shape the next generation of manufacturing, the next generation of capacity.”
+The then-CEO of ABB, Ulrich Spiesshofer, remarked that the new, smart factory will set out to “shape the next generation of manufacturing, the next generation of capacity.”

 “Production is expected to begin by the end of 2020 and annual capacity will be around 100,000 robots, Spiesshofer told Bloomberg.
 The Shanghai plant…will be the company’s single largest robotics facility around the world, producing the full range of ABB’s products from small payload robots to large ones that can lift an entire car,” according to Spiesshofer.

 It’s aim is to be the gold standard in the future for robotics factories, commented Mario Maor of Interesting Engineering, “The concept underlying the factory is increased collaboration and making the most of every meter of production: ABB envisions the future site housing (1) collaborative robotics, (2) artificial intelligence (AI) research and (3) various digital technologies.”